Biodiversity

 Landscaping

-At the remodeled headquarters, 70 trees were planted of 29 different species with an estimation to have the potential to sequester 66.2 tons of carbon a year.
+At the corporate office, 70 trees were planted of 29 different species with an estimation to have the potential to sequester 66.2 tons of carbon a year.
 (Source: A medium growth coniferous or deciduous tree, planted in an urban setting and allowed to grow for 10 years, sequesters 23.2 and 38 lbs of carbon respectively Greenhouse Gases Equivalencies Calculator – Calculations and References | US EPA)

 A total of 857 trees, conifers, shrubs, perennials & grasses were planted during the WSC renovation in 2021.